 SKH Dance Podcast

-Audioreflection Pod is the second edition of the SKH Dance Podcast series, hosted by the Department of Dance at SKH.
+Audioreflection Pod is the second edition of the SKH Dance Podcast series.

 SKH Dance Podcast cherishes the oral tradition in dance and choreography.
 Despite the vivid discourse around dance, there is relatively little published writing dealing with dance and choreography.
-In fact, the transfer of knowledge, the debating and sharing in the dance field often happens orally: through conversations, verbal instructions, in workshops, in studios, in after talks and theatre foyers.
+In fact, the transfer of knowledge, debating and sharing in the dance field often happens orally: through conversations, verbal instructions, workshops, in studios, after-talks and theatre foyers.